Suggestions and Complaints

 If you are satisfied, disappointed, or have any suggestions on how we can improve our services, please tell us by using our online triage.

-You can talk to the practice manager or assistant practice manager, fill in a complaints form (available from reception) or discuss the matter with your doctor.
+You can talk to the Patient Experience Lead or fill in a complaints form (available from reception).
 We have a formal complaints procedure.

 If you have a complaint or concern about the service you have received from the doctors or any member of staff working in this practice please let us know.